standardconnect/xls-37d/proposal/DRAFT.md

 ### 1.2.
 Indexing

-Ledgers and transactions can also be indentified by their sequenced position on the XRP Ledger.
+Ledgers and transactions can also be identified by their sequenced position on the XRP Ledger.

-As new ledgers are validated on the XRP Ledger, ususally every 3 to 5 seconds, they are assigned an integer based on their positon within in the overall ledger.
+As new ledgers are validated on the XRP Ledger, usually every 3 to 5 seconds, they are assigned an integer based on their position within in the overall ledger.
 This enables ledgers to be identified by a `ledger_index`, also referred to as a sequence number [[2]](https://xrpl.org/basic-data-types.html#ledger-index) [[3]](https://xrpl.org/ledger-header.html) and thought to be more user-friendly over its hash-base counterpart.
 The only limitation is that the ledger needs to be closed before a sequence number can be assigned and used for identification.

 > Ledger Index: 62084722

 During consensus, all nodes on the XRP Ledger will sort and agree upon the order of transactions within a given ledger.
-This unique sequence of transactions is also referred to as a canonical order. [[4]](https://xrpl.org/consensus.html) Given the process, every closed, or validated ledger will list transactions in a seqencial order that was agreed upon by the nodes of the network.
+This unique sequence of transactions is also referred to as a canonical order. [[4]](https://xrpl.org/consensus.html) Given the process, every closed, or validated ledger will list transactions in a sequential order that was agreed upon by the nodes of the network.
 This means that transactions, like ledgers, can also be identified by their offset index, so long as the ledger is closed and the ledger index is known.
 This offset is present in the transaction metadata as `TransactionIndex`.[[5]](https://xrpl.org/transaction-metadata.html)

 > Ledger Index: 25